Sefateng Village Latrine Project – Lesotho

-Each of the 39 families involved in the project have made a 100 Maluti contribution.
+Each of the 39 families involved in the project has made a 100 Maluti contribution.
 Each family is also responsible for digging a hole, collecting sand, and collecting stones for their own latrine.

 Many of the families have already started digging holes.
 Only a few families are still digging.
 The project committee has been accountable for making sure each family completes their part on time, as each family is responsible for the hole, sand, and stones for their own future latrine.
 After the community finishes their portion of the manual labor, the necessary materials for the project will be purchased, and contract laborers hired to construct the latrines.

-It is anticipated that construction of all of the latrines will be completed in four months.
-The latrine committee is committed to making sure the latarines are built in a timely manner.
+It is anticipated that the construction of all of the latrines will be completed in four months.
+The latrine committee is committed to making sure the latrines are built in a timely manner.